lpego/InsectAI-slack/README.md

 ## [OPTIONAL] How to enable Google Drive integration in Slack
 Slack has integrations for Google Drive that make it easier to manage sharing permissions and monitor comments directly in Slack.
+Using the integration is however OPTIONAL, and you can still copy-paste and access Google Docs links without installing it.

-To install it please follow the [Guide](https://slack.com/help/articles/205875058-Google-Drive-for-Slack)
+To install it please follow the [Guide](https://slack.com/help/articles/205875058-Google-Drive-for-Slack).

 > ⚠️ WARNING: pay attention to what Google account is being linked used!
 If you have multiple accounts it's easy to choose the wrong one.

+Below we provide some quick visual guides on how to do certain common operations.

 ### Creating a new Google Doc from Slack
 ![](assets/Slack_create_Gdoc.gif)